-SAVE OAK FLAT ACT - Current & Historical Record
+SAVE OAK FLAT ACT (SOFA) - Current & Historical Record

 San Carlos Apache Tribal Chairman, Terry Rambler, praised the bill’s introduction.
 Rambler stated, “I applaud Congressman Grijalva and the co-sponsors of the Save Oak Flat Act.
 They are true champions of Indian Country and justice for the American taxpayer.
 The Save Oak Flat Act directly responds to the deception that was used to approve the Land Exchange through an eleventh hour rider.
 That process directly ignored the will of the people and exemplifies everything wrong with Congress.”
 View original article

 One of the lawmakers involved in the fight to save Oak Flat, Rep. Raúl Grijalva (D-AZ), introduced the first “Save Oak Flat Act” in June 2015 to protect the sacred grounds from mining.

 Grijalva’s original 2015 bill reads: “As a result of previous Federal land policies that resulted in the significant loss of lands of American Indian tribes, many sacred areas of tribes are now located on Federal lands.
 The United States has a trust responsibility acknowledged by Congress to protect tribal sacred areas on Federal lands.
 [The deal] sets dangerous legislative precedent for the lack of protection of tribal sacred areas located on Federal lands … [and] will require significant amounts of water that will likely affect the local hydrology, including the underlying aquifer, and will result in polluted water that will seep into drinking water supplies.”
 Since 2015, the Save Oak Flat Act has died in committee.

 2015-2016 H.R.2811 | S.2242 (Save Oak Flat Act)

 2017-2018 H.R.
 2915 | S. 1375 (Save Oak Flat Act)